 - Large or unusual cash transactions

-- Transactions that don’t correlate with the type of business (for example, a company paying a catering company for consulting fees)
+- Transactions that don’t correlate with the type of business (for example, a seasonal fireworks stand receiving wire transfers for licensing fees)

-- A high level of activity in usually dormant accounts
+- A high level of sudden activity in usually dormant accounts

-- Any other transaction in which the individual appears to be hiding something or illegally accessing and using funds
+- Any other transaction in which the individual appears to be improperly accessing funds or hiding activity, such as tax evasion

 Who needs to file a suspicious activity report?

-All financial institutions, including casinos, cryptocurrency exchanges, mortgage brokers, and non-traditional money lenders, are legally required to submit SARs whenever they notice suspicious activity.
+All financial institutions, including community and retail banks, commodities brokerage firms, casinos, cryptocurrency exchanges, mortgage brokers, and nontraditional money lenders are legally required to submit a SAR whenever they notice suspicious activity.

-Failure to file a suspicious activity report can result in heavy fines, prison time, and even a loss of banking contracts.
+Failure to file a SAR can result in large regulatory fines, prison time, costly mitigation, legal costs, reputational risk, business disruption, and even revoked contracts.

-In many cases, employees are the first to notice suspicious activity and will report it to their superior.
-Then, a member of the compliance or anti-money laundering (AML) team will formally file the report.
+In many cases, employees are the first to notice suspicious activity and they should report it to management.
+Though any employee can file a SAR, typically a member of the compliance or anti-money laundering (AML) team formally files the report.

-While SARs are most often filed by financial institutions, any business or even a member of the general public can also use them to report suspicious financial activity.
+SARs are most often filed by financial institutions, but any business or even a member of the general public can use them to report suspicious financial activity.

 What does a SAR look like, and how is it filed?

-In the US, a suspicious activity report is a multi-page document provided by FinCEN that requires several pieces of information, including:
+In the U.S., a SAR is a multi-page document provided by FinCEN that requires several pieces of information, including:

-- The names, birthdates, addresses, Social Security numbers, and phone numbers of the account holders involved in the suspicious activity
+- The name, date of birth, address, Social Security number, and phone number for all account holders involved in the suspicious activity

 - Dates and documentation of the suspicious transaction(s)